edgeimpulse/aws_workshop/7_Running/Running.md

 ### Option 1: Edge devices with cameras

-You should be able to see live video of your camera.
-Point your camera at this picture:
+You should be able to see live video of your camera via the url above.
+Now, point your camera at this picture:

 ![CatsNDogs](./DogsAndCats.png)

 You should see that your model, running on the edge, is identifying both the dog and the cat!
+It should look something like this:

 ![CatsNDogs](./DogsAndCats_expected.png)